MohitKumar1991/nftwallet/README.md

 2. Select NFT or provide Contract Address for Minting (verify Valid ERC721)
 3. Pay using Card and other methods.
 Get convertion using oracles.

+# Plan to work

+1. Extension - simple login page - set email and password - generate private keys (how?)
+2. USDC Payment Integration - enter card details and send details to usdc servers + fetch expected gas and usdc/eth price from oracles
+3. Rarible/OpenSea get contract and token no and send to server
+4. Show NFTs using ethersjs filter function

+Backend
+1. Smart Contract with liquidity
+2. Transfer funds to contract
+3. Transfer NFTs to privatey keys (preferably without holding)